-Before me, a notary public in and for the city named above, personally appeared Bernard Vincent O. Dy known to me and to me known as the same person who presented the foregoing instrument and signed the instrument in my presence, and who took an oath before me as to such instrument.
-With Passport No. P7090533B valid until June 30, 2031.
+to be the same person/s who presented the foregoing instrument and signed the instrument in my presence and took an oath before me as to such instrument.

-Witness my hand and seal this \\\\\at Makati City.
+Witness my hand and seal this JUN 0 8 2023 at Makati City.